JuliaIO/ProtoBuf.jl/README.md

 - Services are not supported.
 Generic services are deprecated in protocol buffers.
 Specific implementations may exist separately.
 - Groups are not supported.
 They are deprecated anyway.
 - Generated code translates package name specified into Julia modules, but uses only one level of module.
 So a package name of `com.foo.bar` will get translated to a Julia module `com_foo_bar`.
 This may become better in the future with special `module` directive for Julia.
 - Julia does not have `enum` types.
 In generated code, enums are declared as `Int32` types, but a separate Julia type is generated with fields same as the enum values which can be used for validation.
+The types representing enums extend from the abstract type `ProtoEnum` and the `lookup` method can be used to verify valid values.